-- research grant funding: as the lead investigator and as part of multiinvestigator teams (noting that multi-investigator teams may require additional time/effort to generate successful outcomes); the nominee's role(s) and potential impact of contribution(s) to the team. - honours, and/or awards: scope and relevance (i.e. provincial, national, or international) of distinctions received will be considered. - training the next generation of researchers: relative to career stage and other considerations (career interruptions, for example), evidence that the nominee participates in a meaningful way and to an appropriate degree towards the mentorship and support of trainees and fellows; evidence that trainees and fellows have been subsequently recognized for excellence themselves, including securing academic positions in cancer research - participation on peer review panels, editorial boards and other professional contributions, as well as community outreach and advocacy
+- research grant funding: as the lead investigator and as part of multi-investigator teams (noting that multi-investigator teams may require additional time/effort to generate successful outcomes); the nominee's role(s) and potential impact of contribution(s) to the team. - honours, and/or awards: scope and relevance (i.e. provincial, national, or international) of distinctions received will be considered. - participation on peer review panels, editorial boards and other professional contributions, as well as community outreach and advocacy

-Score Nominee Rating Scale - Lifetime Contribution Prize (established career) 4.7-5.0 Exceptional evidence of visionary leadership that has enhanced the cancer research ecosystem on a national and international level Exceptional impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and internationally Excellent research productivity, including publications and other outputs, grant funding, training the next generation of researchers and professional contributions Excellent and relevant recognition through honours and awards 4.3-4.6 Excellent evidence of visionary leadership that has enhanced the cancer research ecosystem on a national and/or international level Excellent impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally Very good research productivity, including publications and other outputs, grant funding, training the next generation of researchers and professional contributions Very good and relevant recognition through honours and awards
+Score Nominee Rating Scale - Lifetime Contribution Prize (established career) 4.7-5.0 Exceptional evidence of visionary leadership that has enhanced the cancer research ecosystem on a national and international level Exceptional impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and internationally Exceptional track record in mentorship/training of the next generation of cancer researchers Excellent research productivity, including publications and other outputs, grant funding, and professional contributions Excellent and relevant recognition through honours and awards 4.3-4.6 Excellent evidence of visionary leadership that has enhanced the cancer research ecosystem on a national and/or international level Excellent impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally Excellent track record in mentorship/training of the next generation of cancer researchers Very good research productivity, including publications and other outputs, grant funding, and professional contributions Very good and relevant recognition through honours and awards 3.9-4.2 Very good evidence of leadership that has contributed to the cancer research ecosystem on a national and/or international level Very good impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally Very good track record in mentorship/training of the next generation of cancer researchers

-• Very good evidence of leadership that has contributed to the cancer research ecosystem on a national and/or international level Very good impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally Good research productivity, including publications and other outputs, grant funding, training the next generation of researchers and professional contributions Good and relevant recognition through honours and awards Good evidence of leadership that has contributed to the cancer research ecosystem on a national and/or international level Good impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally Fair research productivity, including publications and other outputs, grant funding, training the next generation of researchers and professional contributions Fair recognition through honours and awards Fair evidence of leadership that has contributed to the cancer research ecosystem on a national and/or international level Fair impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally Minimal research productivity, including publications and other outputs, grant funding, training the next generation of researchers and professional contributions Minimal recognition through honours and awards Limited to no evidence of leadership that has contributed to the cancer research ecosystem on a national and/or international level Limited to no impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally Limited to no research productivity, including publications and other outputs, grant funding, training the next generation of researchers and professional contributions Limited to no recognition through honours and awards

-^{}Nominees scoring below 3.5 as an average of final scores will not be considered eligible to receive a prize.
+Good research productivity, including publications and other outputs, grant funding, and professional contributions Good and relevant recognition through honours and awards Good evidence of leadership that has contributed to the cancer research ecosystem on a national and/or international level Good impact on cancer prevention, diagnosis, treatment, care and/or 05.00 support in the Canadian population and/or internationally 3.5-3.8 Good track record in mentorship/training of the next generation of cancer researchers Fair research productivity, including publications and other outputs, grant funding, and professional contributions Fair recognition through honours and awards • Fair evidence of leadership that has contributed to the cancer research ecosystem on a national and/or international level • Fair impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally 3.0-3.4 Fair track record in mentorship/training of the next generation of cancer researchers • Minimal research productivity, including publications and other outputs, grant funding, and professional contributions Minimal recognition through honours and awards Limited to no evidence of leadership that has contributed to the cancer research ecosystem on a national and/or international level • Limited to no impact on cancer prevention, diagnosis, treatment, care and/or support in the Canadian population and/or internationally Below 3.0 • Poor track record in mentorship/training of the next generation of cancer researchers • Limited to no research productivity, including publications and other outputs, grant funding, and professional contributions Limited to no recognition through honours and awards NI • coring below 3.5 as an average of final scores will not be considered eligible to